AustinMinnon/House-of-Pizza/README.md

 # _House of Pizza_
 #### _1.26.2016_
-    *Place an order for pizza tonight with this program.
-Calculates price for you, and will display a reciept.*
+    *Place an order for pizza with web application.
+It will calculate a price for you, and will display a reciept.*

 #### By _**Austin J. Minnon**_

 ## Description:
 _Depending on what kind of pizza you order, prices vary.
-Toppings and select crusts are an extra charge.
-"Worth the add-on"; is our motto_
+Toppings and select crusts are an extra charge. _

 ## Setup/Installation Requirements

 *_Clone this repository from https://github.com/Whi7ee/OOP-Codereview4-houseofpizza
-*_Open project folder, open index.html to view; modern browsers only_
+*_Inside project folder, open index.html in a modern browser_

 ## Known Bugs